astsu777/dotfiles/config/bspwm/README.md

 ```

 # Key Bindings
 I configured the key bindings that I like.
-They are all configured in the *sxhkdrc* file.
+They are all configured in the *sxhkdrc* and *sxhkdrc_bspwm* files.
 Here is the full list and what they actually do:

 | Key binding | Action |
 | :--- | :--- |